chisPmama/battleship_project_2308/README.md

 ### 2. If you had one more day to work on this project, what would you work on?

+We would add voice for an intro using ideas from beatbox.
+We would also develop the personality of the game by giving the computer some spicy oneliners as well as return statements for the user regarding specific scenerios such as a flawless victory.

 ### 3. Describe the pairing techniques you used while working on this project.

 ### 4. Describe how feedback was shared over the course of this project.